ligurio/luzer/docs/usage.md

 Total                      5    10     33.33%
 ```

-Beware, code coverage reports are only generated when option
+Beware, code coverage reports are only generated when the option
-`-runs=1` and a path to a non-empty directory with corpus are
+`-runs=1` and a path to a non-empty directory with a corpus are
 specified.
-The option `-runs=1` is required because Lua debug hook
+The option `-runs=1` is required because of the Lua debug hook
 needed by LuaCov is also used for code instrumentation.
 In Lua
 only one hook can be enabled at the same time, so we disable our
 own hook for instrumentation when `-runs=1` is specified to allow
 LuaCov work.
-The message "Lua debug hook is disabled" is printed,
+The message "Lua debug hook is disabled" is printed
-when hook for Lua code instrumentation is disabled:
+when the hook for Lua code instrumentation is disabled:

 ```
 $ lua -lluacov examples/example_basic.lua -runs=1 corpus_dir/